Automated Identity Threat Detection in Private Equity

 - 2

-The system learns your firm's deal velocity, seasonal patterns (Q4 fundraising pushes, summer slowdowns), and individual role-based norms, then flags true anomalies with 87% precision while reducing false positives by 68% versus industry-standard tools.
+The system learns your firm's deal velocity, seasonal patterns (Q4 fundraising pushes, summer slowdowns), and individual role-based norms, then flags true anomalies with precision measured against your own alert history during rollout - the design goal is a false-positive queue your analysts can actually clear, not the flood generic tools produce.
 IT & Cybersecurity teams get a prioritized alert queue with confidence scores and recommended actions - revoke session, force re-authentication, escalate to investigation - rather than raw event logs.

 - 3